Alexander Smith of Stoneywood1

 M, #190259, b.
 20 December 1755, d.
 5 January 1837

-Sir Robert Burnett of Leys, 7th Bt. was born on 20 December 1755.1 He was the son of Sir Thomas Burnett of Leys, 6th Bt. and Catherine Ramsay.1 He married Margaret Dalrymple-Horn-Elphinstone, daughter of General Robert Dalrymple-Horn-Elphinstone of Horn and Westhall and Mary Elphinstone, on 16 September 1785.1 He died on 5 January 1837 at age 81.1 His will was probated in April 1838.2
+Sir Robert Burnett of Leys, 7th Bt. was born on 20 December 1755.1 He was the son of Sir Thomas Burnett of Leys, 6th Bt. and Catherine Ramsay.1 He married Margaret Dalrymple-Horn-Elphinstone, daughter of General Robert Dalrymple-Horn-Elphinstone of Horn and Westhall and Mary Elphinstone, on 16 September 1785.1 He died on 5 January 1837 at age 81.1 His will was proven (by probate) in April 1838.2

-He was also known as Sir Robert Burnett of Burnett, 7th Bt.3 He gained the rank of officer in the service of the Royal Scots Fusliers.1 He fought in the Battle of Saratoga in 1777, where he was captured.1 He fought in the American War of Independence.1 He succeeded to the title of 7th Baronet Burnett, of Leys, co.
+He gained the rank of officer in the Royal Scots Fusliers.1 He fought in the Battle of Saratoga in 1777, where he was captured.1 He fought in the American War of Independence.1 He succeeded as the 7th Baronet Burnett, of Leys, co.
 Kincardine [N.S., 1626] in May 1783.1

 Children of Sir Robert Burnett of Leys, 7th Bt. and Margaret Dalrymple-Horn-Elphinstone